VedantParanjape/pldi-artifact/ARTIFACT.md

 bazel build @heir//tools:heir-translate
 ```

-`TODO: add source command too`
 In addition to the compiler and the runtime, the image also conists of various scripts to automatically run the benchmarks from the paper and generate the associated figures.
 These are:
-* `run-evaluation.sh`: Automatically invokes the build script on the benchmarks listed in the paper.
+* `run-evaluation.sh <option>`: Automatically invokes the build script on the benchmarks listed in the paper.
 There are several presets available, `small`, `medium`, `large`, `all`, representing the size of the circuits (and correspondingly the expected compile time).
 Please note that `large` and `all` benchmarks will take a very long time on desktop machines/laptops.
 Please use servers with high core counts to build it.

-`TODO: add info about scripts for plotting and creating fancy tables`
+* `setup.sh`: This should be sourced (`source setup.sh`) before running any other scripts.
+This will source python virtual environment.
+* `plot-speedup.py <path>`: This python script will create figure for speedup in `results/` folder.
+Provide the path to an input .csv file.
+* `table-speedup.py <path>`: This python script will create tables as .csv for speedup in `results/` folder.
+Provide the path to the .csv file.
+* `table-compiletime.py <path>`: This python script will create table as .csv for compiletime statistics in `results/` folder.
+Provide the path to the .csv file.

 The benchmarks are divided into three levels based on the circuit complexity:
 1. `small` has pir, mul8, add8 and psi8.